 - 1. Remove the sensor from the tank

 - 2. Check the studs for build up of contamination

 - 3. Use clean soapy water

 - 4. Place scourer in water to dampen

 - 5. Apply scourer to the sensor probes with limited pressure

 - 6. Rub sensor studs removing contamination

 - 7. Swill sensor studs with fresh clean water

 - 8. Replace sensor into tank.

 7.9 The External Shower Point

-The external power point if fitted, will be supplied with a separate shower head and hose assembly.
+The external shower point will be supplied with a separate shower head and hose assembly.